ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/background.md

   the uCDN.
 The newest design of ALTO supports server pushed incremental updates
   {{RFC8895}}.
 * Content Availability on Hosts: A dCDN might want to express CDN capabilities in terms of certain content types (e.g., codecs/ formats, or content from certain content providers).
+ALTO Entity Property Map
-The new endpoint property for ALTO would enable a dCDN to make such information available to a uCDN.
+{{I-D.ietf-alto-unified-props-new}} would enable a dCDN to make such information available to a uCDN.
 This would enable a uCDN to determine whether a dCDN actually has the capabilities for a given type of content requested.
 * Resource Availability on Hosts or Links: The capabilities on links (e.g., maximum bandwidth) or caches (e.g., average load) might be useful information for a uCDN for optimized dCDN selection.
 For instance, if a uCDN receives a